OguzhanAydinDS/OguzhanAydinDS.github.io/README.md

 # Oguzhan Aydin's Data Science Portfolio

 ## Welcome 👋
-I am a Data Analytics Master's student at the Berlin School of Business and Innovation with a background in industrial engineering, focused on leveraging data to drive business value.
+I have completed my Master's degree in Data Analytics at the Berlin School of Business and Innovation with a background in industrial engineering.
+My thesis focused on credit scoring using machine learning.
 This GitHub page features examples of my work in data analytics, machine learning, and data visualization.

 ### 🔗 Social Media
 - **LinkedIn**: [Oguzhan Aydin](https://www.linkedin.com/in/oguzhan-aydin-ds/)